-The Key Audit Matter How the matter was addressed in our audit easurement, presentation and disclosures as per Ind AS 115 "Revenue from Contracts with Customers".
-Measurement of revenue recorded Principle Audit Procedures over time which is dependent on the estimates of the costs to completeRevenuerecognitionsignificantestimatesrelatedtomeasurement of costs to complete for the projects.projects.Revenuefrom projectsprojectsrecordedbasedontheCompany's Evaluating that the Company's revenue recognition accounting policies are in line with the applicable accounting standards; Obtaining and understanding revenue recognition process including identification of performance obligations and determination of transfer of control of the asset underlying the assessment of the work completed, costs incurred and accrued and the estimate of the balance costs to complete.
-Considering the significant estimate involved in measurement of revenue, we have considered measurement of revenue as a key audit matter.
-Identifying and testing operating effectiveness of key controls around approvals of contracts, milestone billing, intimation of possession letters / intimation of receipt of occupation certificate and controls over collection from customers; Due to the inherent nature of the projects and significant judgment involved in the estimate of costs to complete, there is risk of overstatement or understatement of revenue.
-Identifying and testing operating effectiveness of key controls over recording of project costs; Comparing the costs to complete workings with the budgeted costs and inquiring for variance; • Comparison of the estimated costs with the costing details as mentioned for registration of the projects with the Maha RERA website.
+- Evaluating that the Company's revenue recognition accounting policies are in line with the applicable accounting standards; - Obtaining and understanding revenue recognition process including identification of performance obligations and determination of transfer of control of the asset underlying the performance obligation to the customer; - Identifying and testing operating effectiveness of key controls around approvals of contracts, milestone billing, intimation of possession letters / intimation of receipt of occupation certificate and controls over collection from customers; - Identifying and testing operating effectiveness of key controls over recording of project costs; - Comparing the costs to complete workings with the budgeted costs and inquiring for variance: - Comparison of the estimated costs with the costing details as mentioned for registration of the projects with the Maha RERA website.

-2. Valuation of Inventories - Assessing the net realisable value Inventory represents the capitalized Principle Audit Procedures Inventory represents the capitalized project costs to date less amounts expensed on sales by reference to the aforementioned projections.
+2. Valuation of Inventories - Assessing the net realisable value

+Inventory represents the capitalized project costs to date less amounts expensed on sales by reference to the aforementioned projections.
 It is held at the lower of cost and net realisable value (NRV), the latter also being based on the forecast for the project.
 As such inappropriate assumptions in these forecasts can impact the assessment of the carrying value of inventories.

-Principle Audit Procedures Discussion with the management to understand the basis of calculation and justification for the estimated recoverable amounts of the unsold units ("the NRV assessment"); Evaluating the design and implementation of the Company's internal controls over the NRV assessment.
-Our evaluation included assessing whether the NRV assessment was prepared and updated by appropriate personnel of the Company and whether the key estimates, including estimated future selling prices and costs of completion for all property development projects, used in the NRV assessment, were discussed and challenged by management as appropriate; Evaluating the management's valuation methodology and assessing the key estimates, data inputs and assumptions adopted in the valuations, which included comparing expected future average selling prices with available market data such as recently transacted prices for similar properties located in the nearby vicinity of each property development project and the sales budget plans maintained by the Company;
+- Discussion with the management to understand the basis of calculation and justification for the estimated recoverable amounts of the unsold units ("the NRV assessment"); - Evaluating the design and implementation of the Company's internal controls over the NRV assessment.
+Our evaluation included assessing whether the NRV assessment was prepared and updated by appropriate personnel of the Company and whether the key estimates, including estimated future selling prices and costs of completion for all property development projects, used in the NRV assessment, were discussed and challenged by management as appropriate; - Evaluating the management's valuation methodology and assessing the key estimates, data inputs and assumptions adopted in the valuations, which included comparing expected future average selling prices with available market data such as recently transacted prices for similar properties located in the nearby vicinity of each property development project and the sales budget plans maintained by the Company;

-3. Tax Assessments Review, effect and presentation of completed Principle Audit Procedures tax assessments • Verification of details of completed tax assessments and demands as at 31 March 2022, followed by verification of tax refunds on completed tax assessments and treatment of the same in books of account and financial statements.
+3. Tax Assessments

+Review, effect and presentation of completed tax assessments

+Verification of details of completed tax assessments and demands as at 31 March 2022, followed by verification of tax refunds on completed tax assessments and treatment of the same in books of account and financial statements.